piranha1983/project-24-25/README.md

   )() ) )
 ```

-is a valid input format for the piece
+is a valid input format for the piece (with associated color 75)

 ```
   0 1 2 3